 Kentucky Is My Land is KET’s first instructional production.

-Sesame Street premieres from PBS.
+Sesame Street premieres.

 Friends of KET, a statewide network of volunteers, is incorporated.

 PBS provides unprecedented coverage of the Watergate hearings.